Man of Mystery

-"Man of Mystery" is a song by the Shadows, released as a single in November 1960.
+"Man of Mystery" is an instrumental rock piece by the Shadows, released as a single in November 1960.
 It peaked at number 5 on the UK Singles Chart.

 Background and release

-"Man of Mystery" was written by Michael Carr for the theme tune for the film series Egdar Wallace Mysteries, based on the books by Edgar Wallace.
+"Man of Mystery" was written by Michael Carr for the theme tune for the film series Edgar Wallace Mysteries, based on the books by Edgar Wallace.
 For the first three series, "Man of Mystery" was a "slow and haunting arrangement featuring flute, accordion and string section".
 However, from the fourth series, an up-tempo beat version featuring an electric guitar and percussion was used.

 The Shadows recorded their version of "Man of Mystery" in October 1960 and it was released as a double A-sided single with "The Stranger" in November.
 "Man of Mystery" was released in the US and Canada by Atlantic Records in February 1962, with the flip side "Kon Tiki", which had been released as a single in the UK in September 1961.

 Reviewing for Disc, Don Nicholl wrote of "Man of Mystery" that the "melody is forceful without being complicated.
 The instrumentalists play it with inbuilt excitement that ought to have jukes rattling everywhere".
 He also described "The Stranger" as "another fairly solid instrumental with a theme that's rather reminiscent of some western tunes which have gone before".